Organotin Compounds

 EPA Proposes SNURs for Chemical Substances Under TSCA

-The US EPA has proposed Significant New Use Rules (SNURs) for 26 chemical substances under TSCA, requiring 90-day advance notification for any new manufacturing or processing activities.
-This action extends existing safety restrictions to all market participants, requiring companies to verify compliance for current uses and factor in Significant New Use Notice (SNUN) costs for future product development.
+The US EPA has proposed Significant New Use Rules for 26 chemical substances under TSCA, requiring 90-day advance notification for any new manufacturing or processing activities.
+This expansion of regulatory oversight requires manufacturers to verify current use compliance and factor in significant notification costs and potential delays for future product development.

 federalregister.govUnited StatesUnited States